samcain1996/HitmanIIILaunchFix/README.md

 For some reason, on some systems, Hitman 3 will not boot on Windows past the executable when its AppData directory has files in it.
 This script empties that directory and then launches the Hitman 3 executable.

+## How to Fix Manually

+Before launching the game, navigate to Hitman 3's AppData folder and delete everything in it.

 **THIS ONLY WORKS ON WINDOWS**

 ## Requirements